-Rainfall.
-BASF scientists identified the necessity to use a simulated rain solution with a specific pH and chemical composition known to produce etch in Jacksonville.
-Field observations indicated that trace rainfall of less than 0.25 cm (< 0.1 inch) and low cloud cover, are the conditions most responsible for producing acid etch in Jacksonville.
+We identified the need to use a simulated rain solution with a specific pH and chemical composition known to produce etch in Jacksonville.
+Field observations indicated that trace rainfall of less than 0.25 cm (< 0.1 inch) and low cloud cover are the conditions most responsible for producing acid etch in Jacksonville.
 Studies determined that lower pH rainfalls are the most responsible for producing etch (e.g., 3.49 pH collected in Jacksonville in 1989).

-The Jacksonville weather data in Table 2 indicates that between June and August, there are an average of 10-15 days of this type every year.
+Weather data from Jacksonville indicates that, between June and August, there are an average of 10-15 days of this type every year (Table 2).